getredash/website/src/pages/kb/user-guide/querying/writing-queries.md

 ## Managing Query Permissions

 By default, saved queries can only be modified by the user who created them and members of the Admin group.
 But Redash includes experimental support to share edit permissions with non-Admin users.
-You need to enable it first.
+An Admin in your organization needs to enable it first.
 Open your organization settings and check the "Enable experimental multiple owners support"

 ![](/assets/images/docs/gitbook/experimental-owners-support.png)